RicardoGLeal/SimpleToDo/README.md

 * [X] List anything else that you can get done to improve the app functionality!

-*-Improve the app design.
+* Improve the app design.

-*-Save the information in a database.
+* Save the information in a database.

-*-Implement a method of authentication for the user.
+* Implement a method of authentication for the user.

 ## Video Walkthrough